Static and Static Controls in Printing

 The information in this report is intended to give the printer a better appreciation of when static conditions are causing static problems, and to indicate some of the methods by which the problem of static control can be minimized.

-Static electricity can cause electromagnetic interference (EMI) also known as radio frequency interference (RFI)
+Static electricity can cause electromagnetic interference (EMI) also known as radio frequency interference (RFI).

 If an object has a strong electrostatic charge it can create EMI/RFI interference with electronic controls, such as web guides, inspection cameras and main machinery controls.
-This interference has been known to cause intermittent and total failure of affected electronic controls.
+This interference has been known to cause intermittent and total failure of effected electronic controls.

 Test your ionizer’s static neutralizing performance.